 If you’re a meditation newbie, I think HeartMath is the best option for combining meditation and heart rate variability training.
 Although keep in mind that a much cheaper heart rate strap will be more durable and you can use it anywhere (and you can try HRV training out for free with EliteHRV).

-As you get better at reaching a meditative state and recognizing the states of consciousness where your heart is in a state of coherence, you can rely less on the technology and more on your intuitive understanding of the process of relaxation.
+As you get better at reaching a meditative state and recognizing the states of consciousness where your heart is in a state of coherence, you can rely less on the technology and more on your intuitive understanding of the natural process of relaxation.